Missarik/mcast_wp/README.md

 This repository contains source code for mcast_wp WordPress website.
 It serves as a reference for developers and collaborators working on the project.

-This theme was made as a template for schools mostly for post-secondary and University.
+This theme was made as a template for schools, mostly for post-secondary and University, however, it can be used in any way the user pleases.
 The colour scheme used was inspired by the colour scheme of MCAST.

-Customize.php:
+The following 2 sections will explain each feature found in customize.php and functions.php, how they are used and how to access them.

+customize.php:

 The customize.php page allows the developers to add extra features that they wish.
 Developers are free to add, remove or adjust features through this page.
 All the following features can be edited from the customizer in WordPress.